 More than 2,400 senior NHS officials were identified as working ‘off payroll’ in an unpublished review by the Department of Health.
 Exaro can reveal the astonishing figure as the ministry prepares to submit a report to Danny Alexander, chief secretary to the Treasury, on what action is being taken to clamp down on the practice in the UK’s National Health Service.

-UK / CHILD ABUSE
+UK / INTELLIGENCE AGENCIES

+Claims that the Home Office once provided funding to the Paedophile Information Exchange centre on decisions by a senior civil servant, Exaro can reveal.
 A whistleblower from the department has identified the official who is accused of brushing aside concerns about government funding for PIE.
 The official was obsessed by an academic interest in gay relationships between men and boys.
 Updated 1 March 2014 9.14pm.